valancej/documentation/_posts/docker/jet/2015-05-25-installation.md

 Jet is a CLI tool designed to make working with Codeship's Docker infrastructure faster and easier, as well as to put more power in a developer's hands so that there is less time spent configuring and debugging projects via a web UI.

 Jet allows you to run your CI/CD pipeline on your local machine, making it much faster to test your configuration, troubleshoot errors and discover the best setup for your project.
-By default, Jet skips image pushes and deployments but you can instruct it not to skip them with special commands.
+By default, Jet skips image pushes and deployments but you can instruct it not to skip them with special options.

-You can also pass a variety of environmental and setup variables, making Jet a powerful way to simulate your CI/CD process without having to wait for the full push/run/feedback cycle of a real build.
+You can also pass a variety of environment and setup variables, making Jet a powerful way to simulate your CI/CD process without having to wait for the full push/run/feedback cycle of a real build.

-Jet also allows you to encrypt your project's environmental variables and image repository credentials, helping you keep your critical information secure without impacting the flexibility of your CI/CD process.
+Jet also allows you to encrypt your project's environment variables and image repository credentials, helping you keep your critical information secure without impacting the flexibility of your CI/CD process.

 ## Prerequisites